geins-io/ralph-storefront/README.md

 # install dependencies
 $ npm install

-# point to local version of Ralph-UI for hot reload
+# point to local version of Ralph UI for hot reload
-# (run this command whenever dependencies changed)
+# run this command again to keep link whenever dependencies changed, for example after npm install
+# (`npm link` has to be runned in local Ralph UI repo first if never done before)
 $ npm run link-ralph

 # serve the documentation (open url in the browser) and serve the app